blackberry-garance/flowershow-app/README.md

 Flowershow ensures you're always using the latest features without any maintenance.
 Focus on creating content while we handle the technical details.

-## Features

-Here are some of the cool features that are currently supported by Flowershow

-### Markdown and Obsidian Syntax Support
+### Markdown and Wiki Syntax Support

-Flowershow was designed with Obsidian users in mind, so it aims to fully support Obsidian syntax, including CommonMark, GitHub Flavoured Markdown and Obsidian extensions, like Wiki links.
+Fully supports CommonMark, GitHub Flavoured Markdown and Obsidian extensions, like Wiki links.

 [[syntax|Learn more →]]